PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 16:56:46
+Last updated: 2024-04-07 16:57:19
-Random Quote: That's the thing with guys like Nate.
-They don't actually want a person.
-They want something they can own and possess. - Rue Bennett
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar